kiliakis/monitor-scripts/README.md

 Scripts that monitor variable performance counters composed in python

 ### Scripts list

 1. cpu_usage.py
-  * Daemon tool that calculates and prints overall cpu usage, using statistics found in /proc/stat file.
+> Daemon tool that calculates and prints overall cpu usage, using statistics found in /proc/stat file.

+* Optional Arguments
-  * (Optional) You may pass a command line argument that specifies the time interval between each measurement.
-Default interval is 1 sec.
+    1. -i/--interval INTERVAL: INTERVAL is a float that specifies the time interval between each measurement in seconds.
+Min = 0.2 sec, default= 1 sec.
+    2. -o/--output OUTPUT: OUTPUT is the file in which the measurements will be printed.
+Default output is stdout.
+* Usage
-  * Usage: just run python cpu_usage.py (time_interval)
+> just run `python2 cpu_usage.py`